 This element considers the “extremity” of the review.
 Marketers may be inclined to select a review that shines a perfect light on the company.
 They may also be tempted to pick a review that aligns more specifically with their current marketing efforts, e.g. this glowing review mentions the tilapia and we’re having a special on fish this month.

 The study warns that this can alienate or dissuade consumers who are unsure of your product’s value or quality.
 The research suggests that “firms can alleviate consumers’ skepticism by selecting a positive but less extreme review”.
 This is to say, consumers are skeptical of overly perfect customer reviews.
-A more moderate review, perhaps even one that is slightly critical, shows the company’s authenticity and sincerity in using this type of user generated content.
+A more moderate review, perhaps even a slightly critical one, shows the company’s authenticity and sincerity in using this type of user-generated content.

-Other older studies also suggest that the first piece of marketing “stimuli” given to a user affects the way that a consumer acquires additional product information.
-The study cites Jarvenpaa’s 1990 study “Graphic displays in decision making.”
+Other older studies also suggest that the first piece of marketing “stimuli” given to a user affects how a consumer acquires additional product information.
+The study cites Jarvenpaa’s 1990 study, “Graphic Displays in decision making.”
 Placing a review in a prominent position on a site is an indicator of the company’s marketing intention or persuasive message.
-This sort of meta-awareness makes a prospective customer less inclined to be influenced by that message.
+This meta-awareness makes a prospective customer less inclined to be influenced by that message.

 The study may put it best, “[a] positive yet less extreme marketing message, which is relatively conservative, is found to effectively alleviate consumers’ skepticism about the message and marketer’s ulterior motives”.